Tropaeum Alpium: Later life

 The monument originally served no military purpose and contained no fortress.
-Rather, it marked the boundary between Italy and Gallia Narbonensis, later pushed back to the Var River.
+Rather, it marked the boundary between Italy and Gallia Narbonensis, later moved to the Var River.
 Between the 12th and 15th centuries, however, the Trophy did become a fortress, with locals building houses around its walls.
 In 1705, when war broke out between Savoy and France during the War of the Spanish Succession, Louis XIV ordered the destruction of all fortresses in the region, including this one.
 The partially destroyed Trophy then became a quarry and its stones were used, among other things, to build the nearby church of Saint-Michel.

 The monument was partially restored in 1929 with funds from American philanthropist Edward Tuck.

 Nearby Roman remains

-The Trophy is situated on the Via Julia Augusta, named after Augustus, a continuation of the Via Aurelia which linked Vintimille to Cimiez (Nice).
+The Tropaeum is located on the Via Julia Augusta, a Roman road named after Augustus which was built as an extension of the Via Aurelia, and which linked the settlements of Album Intimilium (modern Ventimiglia) and Cemenelum (present-day Cimiez in Nice).
 Various fountains within the territory of the communes of Beausoleil and Roquebrune-Cap-Martin are also said to be Roman.